delucis/generals-presentation/slides-01-liszt.md

 - retires at 35 to focus on composition
 - 1848: moves to Weimar

-Photo: 5 years after the sonata
+Photo: same year as sonata

 --